-Canisia Lubrin is moderating a discussion with Jesmyn Ward as part of the 2020 Thinking While Black series at UBC.
+Canisia Lubrin is moderating a virtual discussion with Jesmyn Ward on November 10, 2020 as part of the 2020 Thinking While Black series.

 Canisia Lubrin is a writer, editor, critic and teacher born in St. Lucia.
 Her work has been published and anthologized internationally, including translations into Spanish and Italian, and forthcoming in French and German.
 Lubrin’s writing has been nominated for the Toronto Book Award, bp Nichol, Raymond Souster, Journey Prize, Gerald Lampert, Pat Lowther, and others.